Just like that, the Longboat Key Town Commission flipped the switch.

 A month ago, five out of seven commissioners repeatedly rejected further discussion on a proposal to bury Florida Power & Light Co. power poles along Gulf of Mexico Drive at a cost of approximately $10 million.

-Once the commission has a grasp on the costs involved, the plan calls for town staff to prepare a referendum question for the town’s voters in March.
+Once the commission has a grasp on the costs involved, the plan calls for town staff to prepare a referendum question before the town’s voters in March.

 “Let’s put it to the voters for them to decide,” said Mayor Jim Brown.
 “We’ll prepare the facts and they get to make the decision.”

-The cost to bury both power lines and other utilities along Gulf of Mexico Drive is estimated at anywhere from $10 million to $20 million.
+The cost to bury both power lines and other utilities along Gulf of Mexico Drive is estimated to cost anywhere from $10 million to $20 million.